Welcome to Center Of Performing Arts!

 This is a great opportunity for aspiring writers to hone their skills and develop a stage-ready performance piece from their individual perspective.

 with the Pfister Sisters

 Speckled Ts will host "Candlelight Cabaret" on January 18th, 2015, turning back the clock to a simpler time when supper clubs were all the rage.
 Tickets to this casually elegant evening will include a Filet Mignon dinner with garlic mashed potatoes, grilled asparagus, and a show by "The Pfister Sisters".
-Seating is available for both twilight (5pm) and evening (7pm) dinner performances.
+Seating is available for the evening (7pm) dinner performance.

 Co-sponsored by the Center Of Performing Arts, this event is the first collaboration to bring a taste of the Marigny to the Northshore.
 Since 1979, Holley Bendtsen, Yvette Voelker, and Debbie Davis have brought traditional jazz from New Orleans to the world as The Pfister Sisters.
 Having shared stages with everyone from Linda Ronstadt and Irma Thomas to Maxene Andrews of the Andrews Sisters, they carry on the legacy of innovative vocal jazz harmonies that began here with the Boswell Sisters in 1925.
 They continue to be staples of the New Orleans Jazz and Heritage Festival and perform regularly domestically and abroad.

 Tickets for the 7pm seating can be bought at the door.

 Thank you to everyone who came out to support